[21-2-2017] An axial and sagittal slice of the contrast T1, containing the largest mass like enhancing lesion in the cerebellum

 On the 20th of February 2017, I had another scan made for this study.
 I was recalled to the hospital for a clinical scan following the oncology MRI protocol immediately the next day.

 Since then a rollercoaster ride started.
-They told me that evening that there were most certainly multiple lymphoma visible in my scan.
+They told me that evening that there were multiple large tumors visible in my scan.
 With the largest one in the cerebellum (measuring 35mm).
 What followed was a long trajectory of exams and uncertainty.

 Because this has become a very complex story, I have kept a blog where I have written down my story.

-On Monday the 8th of May, we have been informed about final diagnosis and the treatment plan.
-They settled on ultra rare primary central nervous system T-cell lymphoma.
+On Monday the 8th of May (2017), we have been informed about the final diagnosis and the treatment plan.
+They settled on ultra-rare primary central nervous system T-cell lymphoma.

 Treatment started on the 16th of May (2017) and on the 29th of October I was released from the hospital after the last scheduled treatment.